A cartoon foa desk with a computer and a sign that says 'our service development'

 Susan

-Our Continuous Improvement Network is a group of staff who have attended our training courses, worked on a project with us or are interested in learning more about continuous improvement.
+Our Continuous Improvement Network is a group of staff who have attended our training courses, worked on a project with us, or are interested in learning more about continuous improvement.
 It has been up and running for a number of years now and has expanded over time.
 We hold sessions throughout the year on different topics of interest.

-Our network session in March covered the topic of After Action Review (AAR) which is a method of reviewing how a piece of work has gone and to identify improvements that could be made.
-We introduced what an AAR is, how it works and then actually used the method to review the network sessions.
-The group gave us lots of feedback on what they thought was good about the sessions, what helped them, what they didn’t like and what they thought hindered them.
+We introduced what an AAR is, and how it works, and then actually used the method to review the network sessions.
+The group gave us lots of feedback on what they thought was good about the sessions, what helped them, what they did not like, and what they thought hindered them.
 They then came up with some ideas on what we could do differently to make some improvements.

 Why am I telling you all this?
-One of the network members at the session really liked the AAR session.
-Emma got in touch with us shortly after and asked us to provide her with the template as she was going to use it to review services in her own area.
+One of the network members at the session liked the AAR session.
+Emma got in touch with us shortly after and asked us to provide her with the template as she was going to use it to review services in her area.
 Here’s Emma’s story.

 Emma

-Reviewing our services and performance is central to what we do within Library and Information Resources.
-We are advocates of continuous improvement and we welcome new ways to self-reflect, with a view to improving services, customer satisfaction and staff morale and wellbeing.
+We are advocates of continuous improvement and we welcome new ways to self-reflect, to improve services, customer satisfaction and staff morale and wellbeing.
 Our Customer Service Excellence accreditation, which has been strengthened each year since we first gained it in November 2019, evidences this ethos.

-I first decided to use the AAR approach to review whole areas of service.
-At the end of each academic year, when the Evening and Weekend Enquiry services in our Andersonian Library come to an end for the Summer period, we review how things have gone.
-The Evening and Weekend Enquiry teams provide a customer-facing service within the Library, helping staff and students with Library and IT enquiries.
-The teams’ remit is wide ranging; customers present with issues relating to library circulation, library facilities and study spaces, printing, online services and tools, software packages, user account and authentication issues, and much more.
+The team’s remit is wide-ranging.
+Customers present issues relating to library circulation, library facilities, and study spaces, printing, online services and tools, software packages, user account and authentication issues, and much more.
 The teams resolve the majority of calls at the first point of contact and log others for onward referral to other University departments where necessary.

 The AAR has given us a new approach.
-It’s a structured approach that enabled us as a group to consider what went well as a collective, before moving on to what didn’t go so well and what we would do differently next time.
+It’s a structured approach that enabled us as a group to consider what went well as a collective, before moving on to what did not go so well and what we would do differently next time.
 It prevented us from getting bogged down in positives or negatives and jumping to solutions all in one step.
 It is inclusive.
 It is collaborative.
 It is transparent.

 Lots of successes were noted as things that we want to do more of and build upon.
 A snippet from the weekend service review shows the types of successes that were captured.